graceshopper-team-scala/graceshopper/server/api/orderAPI.md

   - If quantity === 0, the vehicle will also be removed from the order.
   ****

+  - sends back an array of the new vehicles

 PUT /api/:orderId/complete
 - updates status of order to 'completed'
+- sends back an array of the new vehicles

 DELETE /api/orders/:id
 - deletes order entirely
+- sends back the order